GlacioHack/xdem/doc/source/cheatsheet.md

      - Positive and negative errors undulating patterns at one or several frequencies well larger than pixel size.
      - Likely jitter-type errors, use a {ref}`biascorr` such as {class}`~xdem.coreg.DirectionalBias`.
      - Can sometimes be more rigorously fixed ahead of DEM generation with jitter correction.
-   * - {ref}`peak-cavity`
-     - Positive and negative errors, with one sign located exclusively near peaks and the other exclusively near cavities.
-     - Likely resolution-type errors, use a {ref}`biascorr` such as {class}`~xdem.coreg.TerrainBias`.
-     - Can be over-corrected, sometimes better to simply ignore during analysis.
-Or avoid by downsampling all elevation data to the lowest resolution, rather than upsampling to the highest.
    * - {ref}`point-alternating`
      - Point data errors that alternate between negative and positive, higher on steeper slopes.
      - Likely wrong point-raster comparison, use [point interpolation or reduction on the raster instead](https://geoutils.readthedocs.io/en/stable/raster_vector_point.html#rasterpoint-operations) such as {func}`~xdem.DEM.interp_points`.